 Share Content: Share Powerpoint slides, the Virtual Whiteboard, your screen

 Blackboard Collaborate Ultra allows students to automatically be assigned to “break-out groups” within the same Collaborate Session.
-Essentially, the students attending the collaborate session are split into groups of a specific size (as determined by the professor) within the Collaborate session.
-This gives each group more ability to discuss topics at hand to a greater degree than they could in the larger online environment.
+Essentially, the students attending the collaborative session are split into groups of a specific size (as determined by the professor) within the Collaborate session.
+This gives each group more able to discuss topics at hand to a greater degree than they could in the larger online environment.
 After a set amount of time determined by the instructor, students are returned to the main room.
 This can be done in conjunction with a Google Slides presentation where each student group works on a slide in a collaboratively shared document.

 Assignments, Tests, and Quizzes

-Assignments tend to be documents, presentations or reports that a student would normally physically hand in.
-If that’s not possible, you can collect assignments using various methods including the campus supported Learning Management Systems- Blackboard and ePortfolio.
+Assignments tend to be documents, presentations, or reports that a student would normally physically hand in.
+If that’s not possible, you can collect assignments using various methods including the campus-supported Learning Management Systems- Blackboard and ePortfolio.